hanckmann/WinDI---A-Wind-tunnel-Design-Instrument/README.md

 fulfillment of the requirements for the degree of Master of Science of Building Physics and Services at the Department of Built Environment of the Eindhoven University of Technology from Rinka van Dommelen.
-The thesis is provided in the documentation folder.
+The thesis is provided at http://www.rinkavandommelen.nl/WindtunnelThesisRinka.pdf.

 All code is released on the LGPL license (see the copyright notices).
-Note that the thesis (as provided in the documentation folder) is not covered under this license.
+Note that the thesis (as provided on the website http://www.rinkavandommelen.nl) is not covered under this license.

 If you use the tool for your research, you can refer to it using (in bibtex format):